tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Templates can contain Mappings object
 - which can contain many mappings
 - which map keys to values, allowing lookup
+- Can have one key, or Top & Second level keys